 Notable XLR cable: EXM-25 Excellines Microphone Cable – 25 foot

 When searching for an absolute workhorse that won't break the bank, this Pro Co cable is a definite contender.
 With a limited lifetime warranty covering material and workmanship defects, Pro Co delivers this XLR cable with excellent value.

-The same bold spirit that accompanied this innovation cascaded on countless technological improvements, pushing the brand’s popularity forward as one of the best in the world in its price range.
+The same bold spirit accompanied countless technological improvements, pushing the brand's popularity forward as one of the best in the world in its price range.

-Nowadays, with offices in over 7 countries, the company continues to reshape the way we think connections.
+Nowadays, with offices in over 7 countries, the company continues to reshape how we think of connections.
 If you want affordable XLR cable options that can perform in the big leagues, Canare is the choice for you!

 If you want to go up a step in your cable quality without breaking the bank, you can't go wrong buying Canare.
 Plus, they come in 10 colours.